uabryanblue/bryan_blue_thesis_UA_fall_2024/DATA_LOGGER_ANALYSIS/README.md

 These scripts load, scrub and create files for future analysis.

-lvl1 can be ignored unless there is interest in the rain forest basin conditions next to the mountain.
+lvl1 can be ignored unless there is interest in the rainforest basin conditions next to the mountain.

 lvl2 = experiment 2 on the terrace\
 lvl3 = experiment 3-1 mountain top, 1st of 2 experiments\
 lvl3a = experiment 3-2 mountain top, 2nd of 2 experiments

 `00_wrangle_DL_logs.qmd01_lvl1_DL_logs.qmd01_lvl2_DL_logs.qmd01_lvl3_DL_logs.qmd01_lvl3a_DL_logs.qmd`